gabriele22/AddressFinderByRegion/README.md

 # AddressFinder
-Find address in a province using bing maps api
+Find address in a town using bing maps api